datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 ## 4. Know your gitpod

+Take a moment to read this entire section since it'll help you with the rest of the workshop as you'll be spending most of your time in Gitpod.
+If you're familiar with Gitpod, you can easily skip this entire section.

 The extreme left side has the explorer view(1).
 The top left, middle to right is where you'll be editing files(2), etc. and the bottom left, middle to right is what we will refer to as the Gitpod terminal window(3) as shown below.

 **👁️ Expected output**